pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --journalist friend
 He truly embodied the principles of being genuinely interested in other people, showing them real appreciation, and giving away vast quantities of love, never stopping to become embittered by a world that may not return those sentiments initially.

 "In one particularly telling real-world example from 2016 of how such cuts affected students in the “brick and mortar” district, high school junior Jameria Miller talks about why she starts every morning running through the school to get a good seat near the front of the room in her first-period Spanish class.
 It’s not because she is just excited about the class.
 It’s because the school is cold.
 As she explains, “The cold is definitely a distraction.
 We race to class to get the best blankets.”
 What she means is that because the classroom where she begins her day has uninsulated metal walls, Jameria’s teacher hands out blankets to the students on a first come, first served basis.
 It’s the only way for them to stay warm.
 Miller’s school in the William Penn District is situated in Philadelphia’s “inner-ring” suburbs and serves a student body that is majority Black and overwhelmingly impoverished.
 Though concentrating in the cold is hard enough, Miller says the hardest part of her daily ordeal is the knowledge that life isn’t like this for students in other districts.
 She means students in wealthier districts.
 “It’s never going to be fair, they’re always going to be a step ahead of us.
 They’ll have more money than us, and they’ll get better jobs than us, always.”
-She says she doesn’t believe that either funding or systemic school improvement will ever truly equalize: “What I’m about to say might not be very nice, but rich people aren’t going to want [funding fairness].
+She says she doesn’t believe that either funding or systemic school improvement will ever truly equalize: 'What I'm about to say might not be very nice, but rich people aren’t going to want [funding fairness].
 They want their kids to have better things so that their kids can get a jump start in life and be ahead of everyone else.
 And, as long as people feel that way, we all won’t be equal.
-We won’t receive equal education ever, because education is what gets you success.”"
+We won’t receive equal education ever, because education is what gets you success.'"
 --[Noliwe Rooks](https://longreads.com/2018/02/20/the-great-online-school-scam/)

+"With freedom comes responsibility."
+--Eleanor Roosevelt, often said by Lubomir Komarov

 "A conservative is a man with two perfectly good legs who, however, has never learned to walk forward."
 --Franklin Delano Roosevelt